 - Holding Assemblies.

-A building assembly is intended to increase hole inclination; a dropping assembly is intended to decrease hole inclination; and a holding assembly is intended to maintain hole inclination.
+A building assembly is intended to increase hole inclination, a dropping assembly to decrease hole inclination, and a holding assembly to maintain hole inclination.
 It should be noted that a building assembly may not always build angle.
-Formation tendencies may cause the assembly to drop or hold angle.
-The building assembly is intended to build angle.
-The same is true for the dropping and holding assemblies
+Formation tendencies may cause the assembly to drop or hold an angle.
+The building assembly is intended to build an angle.
+The same is true for the dropping and holding assemblies.

 Fulcrum Assembly As A Building Directional Drilling Bottom Hole Assembly BHA

-The principles behind a Fulcrum Assembly is to place a reamer near the bit (check also Drilling Bits Types) and apply a high WOB.
-When WOB is applied, the Drill collars above the reamer will tend to bend against the low side of hole, making the reamer act as a fulcrum forcing the bit upwards.
-The rate of build up depends on WOB, size of collars, position of reamer and stabilization above the reamer.
+The principle behind a Fulcrum Assembly is to place a reamer near the bit and apply a high WOB.
+When WOB is applied, the Drill collars above the reamer will tend to bend against the low side of the hole, making the reamer act as a fulcrum forcing the bit upwards.
+The build-up rate depends on WOB, the collars’ size, the reamer’s position, and stabilization above the reamer.

 This building fulcrum assembly uses a stabilizer (Check Drilling Stabilizer Design & Types) acting as a fulcrum in the directional drilling bottom hole assembly BHA to apply side forces to the bit.
 The magnitude of that force is a function of the distance from the bit to the tangency point.
-An increase in bit weight and/or decrease in drill collar stiffness will increase the side force at the bit increasing the rate of build.
+An increase in bit weight and/or decrease in drill collar stiffness will increase the side force at the bit, increasing the build rate.

 Another strong to moderate building fulcrum assembly consists of a bottom hole stabilizer placed 3 to 6 feet from the bit face, 60 feet of collars, stabilizer, collars, and any Drill Pipe Description & Specs.
-This is the most common assembly used to build angle.
+This is the most common assembly used to build an angle.
 The second stabilizer tends to dampen the building tendency.
-This assembly can be used when the previous assembly builds at an excessive rate.
+This assembly can be used when the previous assembly builds excessively.
 Other building assemblies can be seen in Figure 1.

-The basic Directional Drilling Bottom Hole Assembly BHA For Building Actiony is:
+The essential Directional Drilling Bottom Hole Assembly BHA For Building Actiony is: